Stuartc183/PayrocAudition/README.md

 since I have done any ui work and definitely need to take a refresher.

 The code that I have completed runs and displays a swagger document to interact with.

+I apologise for not being able to fully complete and for the code if you feel it has been rushed, but that was the only way I have been able to get the work to you this morning.

 Thank you for your consideration